- Products: GenePlaza offers a variety of Genetic Apps that can be acquired separately. They also offer DNA testing.

-- SelfDecode is the most comprehensive service and looks at more genes & SNPs (over 150,000) to deliver the best analysis of genetic risks.
+- SelfDecode is the most comprehensive service and looks at more genes & SNPs (up to 83 million) to deliver the best analysis of genetic risks.
 GenePlaza’s analysis is limited to specific health traits and Genetic Apps must be purchased separately.

 - SelfDecode supports everything with peer-reviewed scientific studies in their research and checks for contradicting information.
 All GenePlaza’s Genetic Apps are based on published scientific studies, which they cite in their reports.

 - SelfDecode never sells your data or gives it away.
 GenePlaza also takes privacy seriously and makes the same promise.